 - Greater Resignation Numbers: Unhappy employees actively seek better opportunities and resign as soon as one comes up.

-- Drop in Overall Employee Retention: Disengaged employees affect the company’s employee retention goals.
+- Drop in Overall Employee Retention: Disengaged employees affect the ’s employee retention goals.

 - Increase in Absenteeism: Employees become prone to taking days off, often during critical stages.